AllenCellModeling/CVAE_testbed/README.rst

         :alt: Codecov Status

 A research testbed on conditional variational autoencoders using Gaussian distributions as an input.
+We are interested in arbitrary conditioning of a CVAE and finding the relationships between information passing through the latent dimension bottlneck and the input dimensions.
+Our goal is to generate a fully factoriazable probabilistic model of structures in a cell.

 * Free software: Allen Institute Software License